 WHERE WILL THE PUPPY BE KEPT DURING THE DAY/NIGHT?
 A good idea, especially while potty training, and then for some Miniature Schnauzers they tend to prefer this idea for the remainder of their life, is to use a pet crate that is able to be kept indoors.
 This type of enclosure, not only is able to be put where ever you feel is more appropriate in your home, but also allows the puppy to have some place that is all his or hers where they can go and sleep or just spend quiet time that they may need.
-I have found that placing a soft towel or blanket along with one or two of their favorite toys helps them get more used to being in the crate and gives them a sense that this is their own special place.
+We have found that placing a soft towel or blanket along with one or two of their favorite toys helps them get more used to being in the crate and gives them a sense that this is their own special place.
 Just as we need our own quiet place to retreat to, from time to time, to escape the chaos of our daily life so does our four legged family member(s).

 HOW MANY HOURS ON AVERAGE WILL THE PUPPY BE LEFT ALONE?As with any puppy, especially while they are getting familiar to their new home, they always enjoy having someone home with them to spend time with so that they don’t get lonely or possibly begin to suffer from separation anxiety.
 Unfortunately, in these days and times, that is not always possible.
 If this is the case for you and your family, once again, researching this area may come in quite handy.
 A few ideas to possibly help with this though is purchasing a baby gate or two, if needed, and instead of keeping them inside their crate all day (which is also hard on their bladders and can lead to other possible problems) placing them for example in your kitchen where they will have a place to run around and play; purchasing a puppy play pen; or if able to, coming home throughout the day at short intervals.
 For just as a baby or small child misses his or her parents, so is true, about your new puppy – for you are mom and/or dad.